Ariel Henry bows to pressure, saying he'll resign once a council is formed to lead crisis-hit Haiti

 “The government that I’m running cannot remain insensitive in front of this situation.
 There is no sacrifice that is too big for our country,” Henry said in a videotaped statement.
 “The government I’m running will remove itself immediately after the installation of the council.”

-It was not immediately clear who would be chosen to lead Haiti out of the crisis in which heavily armed gangs have burned police stations, attacked the main airport and raided two of the country's biggest prisons.
+It wasn't immediately clear who would be chosen to lead Haiti out of the crisis in which heavily armed gangs have burned police stations, attacked the main airport and raided two of the country's biggest prisons.
 The raids resulted in the release of more than 4,000 inmates.

 Scores of people have been killed, and more than 15,000 are homeless after fleeing neighborhoods raided by gangs.
 Food and water are dwindling as stands and stores selling to impoverished Haitians run out of goods.
 The main port in Port-au-Prince remains closed, stranding dozens of containers with critical supplies.